Cetera Advisors and Cetera Advisor Networks – Review of Regulatory History

-Cetera Advisors LLC (CRD #10299), in Greenwood Village Colorado, employs 1,019 advisors and manages $21.2 billion.
-The firm reportedly has 22 disclosures on its broker record including 14 regulatory actions, 1 civil action and 7 arbitrations.
+Cetera Advisors reportedly has 22 disclosures on its broker record including 14 regulatory actions, 1 civil action and 7 arbitrations, according to the firm’s CRD record.

 Based in El Segundo, California, Cetera Advisor Networks, LLC (CRD #13572), has a staff of 2,519 advisors and $50 billion in assets under management.
-The firm reportedly has 35 disclosures on its broker record including 18 regulatory actions, 2 civil actions and 15 arbitrations.
+Cetera Advisor Networks reportedly has 35 disclosures on its broker record including 18 regulatory actions, 2 civil actions and 15 arbitrations, according to its CRD record.

-The White Law Group has filed several FINRA claims against Cetera Advisors for allegations of unsuitable investment recommendations, among others.
+The White Law Group has represented numerous investors in FINRA claims against Cetera Advisors.
+These Cetera customer complaints often alleged unsuitable investment recommendations, among others.

 Lawsuit Filed Against Cetera over High-Risk Investments In March 2021, The White Law Group filed a FINRA claim on behalf of a retired Bend, Oregon couple alleging Cetera Advisor George Merhoff, Jr. unsuitably invested his clients in high-risk energy investments and MLPs.
 The claim alleged violation of common law fraud, breach of fiduciary duty, negligence, and negligent supervision and seeks to recover losses between $500,000 and $1,000,000.
 George Merhoff, Jr., the broker of record, reportedly had 49 customer complaints at the time of the filing.
 Allegations included unsuitable investments and misrepresentation, among others.
 This was one of several claims The White Law Group filed against Cetera for alleged losses with George Merhoff Jr.